Julie Nelson

 I am full of wonder at the natural world and need to interpret it through the making process.
 This is how the ideas evolve, through studying the forms around me.

 I construct my pieces like a dressmaker, cutting out shapes and assembling them in a spontaneous way.
-I layer slips, wash away and reapply in a way that encourages an element of free form as if the surface had been subjected to the elements.
+I layer slips, wash them away, and reapply them in a way that encourages an element of free form, as if the surface had been subjected to the elements.

 Be ambitious and curious, and remember ‘better done than perfect’ in the beginning.